DanteAndroid/Exporting-AfterEffects-animations-to-AVD/README.md

 1. Ask your UI designer could she make animations with Adobe Illustrator & After Effects?
 2. If so, then you can send the tutorial above to her; If not, invite her to dinner and make her reconsider it.
-3. When you got AVD fold, which contains resources of your AVD drawable resouces, just copy them to your Android Studio project's drawable folder.
+3. When you got AVD fold, which contains resources of your AVD drawable resouces (like `your_avd.xml`) , just copy them to your Android Studio project's drawable folder.
-4. You can preview your AVD animation (like `your_avd.xml`) now by click `play` button in preview screen.
+4. You can preview your AVD animation now by click `play` button in preview screen.

+[Optional]

 5. Create your static vector resource drawable from your_avd.xml.
 Just copy the vector element under android:drawable attribute and create new drawable file named `avd_resouce_selected.xml`.
 This drawable is usually used for your icon's selected/checked state.
 6. Create your selector resource as following:
 ```
 <?xml version="1.0" encoding="utf-8"?>
 <animated-selector xmlns:android="http://schemas.android.com/apk/res/android">